 Schedule a meeting or workshop

 Tisch librarians can visit your department meeting to talk about no-cost course materials & library support, or plan a workshop for your department.
-Contact us to schedule!
+Submit our contact form to schedule!